ForestAdmin/documentation-user-guide/collections/actions/edit-a-record.md

 You can set a specific **field** as _Read only_ in its [basic settings](../customize-your-fields/#basic-settings).
 {% endhint %}

-### From the Details view
+### From the Details View

-To edit a record from the Details view, simply click on the Edit button at the top right.
+To edit a record from the Details View, simply click on the Edit button at the top right.

 ![](<../../.gitbook/assets/2020-01-16_23.54.47.png>)